Spin isomers of hydrogen: History

 The unusual heat capacity of hydrogen was discovered in 1912 by Arnold Eucken.
 The two forms of molecular hydrogen were first proposed by Werner Heisenberg and Friedrich Hund in 1927.
 Taking into account this theoretical framework, pure parahydrogen was first synthesized by Paul Harteck and Karl Friedrich Bonhoeffer in 1929 at the Kaiser Wilhelm Institute for Physical Chemistry and Electrochemistry.
 When Heisenberg was awarded the 1932 Nobel prize in physics for the creation of quantum mechanics, this discovery of the "allotropic forms of hydrogen" was singled out as its most noteworthy application.
-Further work on the properties and chemical reactivity of parahydrogen was carried out in the following decade by Elly Agallidis and Georg-Maria Schwab.
+Further work on the properties and chemical reactivity of parahydrogen was carried out in the following decade by Elly Schwab-Agallidis and Georg-Maria Schwab.

+Uses

+In infrared spectroscopy

-Modern isolation of pure parahydrogen has since been achieved using rapid in-vacuum deposition of millimeters thick solid parahydrogen (p–H_{2}) samples which are notable for their excellent optical qualities.
+Isolation of pure parahydrogen uses continuous in-vacuum deposition, resulting in millimeters thick solid parahydrogen (p–H_{2}) samples which are notable for their excellent optical qualities.
+Parahydrogen is used as a host for matrix isolation studies: since hydrogen interacts weakly with other molecules, the infrared spectrum of these molecules embedded in parahydrogen films has sharp linewidths.

-Use in NMR and MRI
+In NMR and MRI

 When an excess of parahydrogen is used during hydrogenation reactions (instead of the normal mixture of orthohydrogen to parahydrogen of 3:1), the resultant product exhibits hyperpolarized signals in proton NMR spectra, an effect termed PHIP (Parahydrogen Induced Polarisation) or, equivalently, PASADENA (Parahydrogen And Synthesis Allow Dramatically Enhanced Nuclear Alignment; named for first recognition of the effect by Bowers and Weitekamp of Caltech), a phenomenon that has been used to study the mechanism of hydrogenation reactions.

 Signal amplification by reversible exchange (SABRE) is a technique to hyperpolarize samples without chemically modifying them.
 Compared to orthohydrogen or organic molecules, a much greater fraction of the hydrogen nuclei in parahydrogen align with an applied magnetic field.
 In SABRE, a metal center reversibly binds to both the test molecule and a parahydrogen molecule facilitating the target molecule to pick up the polarization of the parahydrogen.
 This technique can be improved and utilized for a wide range of organic molecules by using an intermediate "relay" molecule like ammonia.
 The ammonia efficiently binds to the metal center and picks up the polarization from the parahydrogen.
-The ammonia then transfers it other molecules that don't bind as well to the metal catalyst.
+The ammonia then transfers the polarization to other molecules that don't bind as well to the metal catalyst.
 This enhanced NMR signal allows the rapid analysis of very small amounts of material and has great potential for applications in magnetic resonance imaging.